箕面市 > Multilingual > English > A Guide for Living in Minoh City > Sightseeing and Festivals

 Large sweet loquats, a unique product of Todoromi, are in harvest.

-Ayu, river trout, are released into the Yono River of Todoromi, and people fish for them.
+Ayu, river trout, are released into the Yono River of Todoromi, and people can enjoy fishing for them.

 People enjoy stalls, Bon dancing, and some games in the evening.